ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In comparison with example 1, the time considerations in this example go into more detail with respect to the life-cycle of Claims and Evidence.
-The goal is to create up-to-date and recent Evidence as soon as possible.
+While the goal is to create up-to-date and recent Evidence as soon as possible, typically there is a latency between value generation and Attester awareness.

 At time(AA) the Attesting Environment is able to trigger an event (e.g. based on an Event-Condition-Action model) to create attestation Evidence that is as recent as possible.
 In essence, at time(AA) the Attesting Environment is aware of new values that where generated at time(VG) and corresponding Claim values are collected immediately.
-Consecutively, evidence based on relevant "old" Claims and the just collected "new" Claims is generated at time(EG).
+Consecutively, Evidence based on relevant "old" Claims and the just collected "new" Claims is generated at time(EG).
+In essence, the Claims used to generate the Evidence are generated at various time(VG) before time(AA).

-In order to create attestation Evidence at at time(AA), the Attester requires a fresh (i.e. not expired) centrally generated identifier that also has been distributed to the Verifiers that are going to appraise the Evidence.
-Corresponding identifiers could be composed of signed timestamps {{-rats-tuda}} or other non-repeating values, for example, relative -- with respect to time(TI) -- tick-counters that reset on restart of a device can also be used.
+In order to create attestation Evidence at at time(AA), the Attester requires a fresh (i.e. not expired) centrally generated handle that has been distributed to all involved entities.

-The duration of a handle remains fresh used depends on the content-type of the handle.
+In general, The duration a handle remains fresh depends on the content-type of the handle.
 If it is a (relative or absolute) timestamp, clocks synchronized with a shared and trustworthy source of time are required.
 If another value type is used as a handle, the